jimasp/behave-vsc/README.md

     ```

 - Notes on using a customRunner:
-  - The `scriptFile` must be a file in the root of your behave working directory.
+  - The `scriptFile` must be a python file in the root of your behave working directory.
   - The customRunner can be set as your default run profile via `Select Default Profile` in the test explorer.
 This is useful when you are repeatedly running the same custom script.
   - The command becomes: `python <script> behave <your_args> <extension_behave_args>`, so in the above example it would create the command line like `python manage.py behave --keepdb --tags=@django ...`.
   - The extension will monitor for junit file output if `waitForJUnitFiles` is true.
 Note that:
     - If true, the extension will expect junit files to have the exact same filenames/content content that behave would create when executed on its own in the `behaveWorkingDirectory` (or project root if this is not specified).
     - If false, the extension will fire-and-forget the script and test results will be unchanged from any previous run where junit files were present.
   - If you are having trouble with your script, start by putting a breakpoint on the first line of code in your script (e.g. the first `import` statement), then debug a single scenario.
-  - Note that debugging behave steps will only be possible for a customRunner if behave is imported into your script.
+  - Debugging behave steps will only be possible for a customRunner if behave is imported into your script.
 Example:

   ```python
   import sys